David Silva: 2010–11: Debut season, ending the trophy drought

 On 30 June 2010, Manchester City announced that they had reached an agreement with Valencia over the transfer of Silva and that he would join the club on a four-year deal, prior to the start of the 2010–11 season.
 On 14 July, the Premier League side completed the signing and Silva was awarded the number 21 shirt, the same number he wore for Valencia and when playing for Spain.
+Silva has said that he was happy at Valencia, but that the club had no choice but to sell him due to their large debts at the time.
 Manchester City had previously tried to sign Silva and his Valencia teammate David Villa in 2008, but were put off when Valencia quoted a £135 million combined price tag on both players.

 City manager Roberto Mancini mainly deployed Silva as a winger and later in a trequartista role in his first season.
 Silva made his Premier League debut on 14 August 2010 in a 0–0 draw against Tottenham Hotspur at White Hart Lane.
 He scored his first goal for the club on 16 September, eight minutes into the Europa League group match against Red Bull Salzburg.
 On 17 October, he scored his first league goal in a game against Blackpool, netting City's third goal in a 3–2 away win.
-In a 3–1 home win in the Europa League against Lech Poznań, he set up two goals for Emmanuel Adebayor.
-He made another assist slipping through Adam Johnson for Manchester City's third in a 3–1 away win against West Ham United.
-Erroneous media reports emerged suggesting Silva could return to Spain and cited homesickness and difficulty to adapt to the English game.
-His performances, however, impressed City supporters and earned him three consecutive Manchester City Player of the Month awards from October to December 2010.

-On 12 February 2011, he was credited for the equalising goal in the 2–1 loss to rivals Manchester United when an Edin Džeko shot deflected off his back and into the net.
-On 2 March, he scored from 20 yards out in an FA Cup win (3–0) against Aston Villa.
-Three days later, he scored the only goal in Manchester City's win against Wigan Athletic.
-Silva netted the third goal in City's 5–0 rout of Sunderland on 3 April.
-His assist to Yaya Touré against Everton at Goodison Park took Silva to 15 assists in all competitions for the season.
+He received three consecutive Manchester City Player of the Month awards from October to December 2010.

 Following his debut season in the Premier League, Silva emerged as one of the league's finest playmakers.
 Carlos Tevez lauded him as "the best signing we [Manchester City] have made."
 Silva finished the 2010–11 campaign with four goals and seven assists in 35 league appearances.